hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 In order to make the whole mechanism function correctly, we need to create;
 a Subject and an Observer.
-Then, we need to attech the Observer instance to the Subject instance and try to change the Subject state by invoking the _addMovie_ method.
+Then, we need to attach the Observer instance to the Subject instance and try to change the Subject state by invoking the _addMovie_ method.

 This can be done as showing in the code snippet below: